ppaltsokas/virtual-me-chatbot-v2/SECURITY.md

    - Never hardcode keys in scripts or code

 3. **Rotate keys if exposed**
-   - If you accidentally commit a key, rotate it immediately
+   - If a key is accidentally committed, rotate it immediately
    - Get a new key from: https://aistudio.google.com/app/apikey
    - Update all environments (local, Cloud Run, Railway, etc.)